openMSL/sl-1-4-object-based-camera-object-model/README.md

 ### Modeling of Specific Effects
 It includes typical sensor artifacts like
--soft FoV transitions
+- soft FoV transitions
--different detection ranges for different targets -occlusion effects depending on the sensor technology -existence probability
+- different detection ranges for different targets
+- occlusion effects depending on the sensor technology
+- existence probability
--tracker simulation
+- tracker simulation
 The detection of moving objects, stationary objects, traffic signs and traffic lights is implemented.

 ## Model Parameterization